openpesa/php-pesa/docs/src/docs/composer.md

 $ composer require openpesa/pesa
 ```

-As with the earlier two composer install methods, you can omit installing phpunit and its dependencies by adding the `“–no-dev”` argument to the `“composer require”` command.
+As with the earlier two composer install methods, you can omit to install PHPUnit and its dependencies by adding the `“–no-dev”` argument to the `“composer require”` command.

 ## Set Up